 If MIS User of PoS shares the CRL, and sends it to the local MISF using the MIS_Revoke_Certificate.request primitive.

-MISF of PoS sends the CRL to the PoS using MIS_Revoke_Certificate request message.
+MISF of PoS sends the CRL to the other PoS using MIS_Revoke_Certificate request message.

 MISF of PoS receives the MIS_Revoke_Certificate request message, and sends it to the MIS User of PoS using the MIS_Revoke_Certificate.indication primitive.